Connect with a certified trainer for free

 • Applications of moist heat

-• Physical therapy exercises and piriformis syndrome stretches can help you to strengthen muscles and improve flexibility.
+• Physical therapy exercises and piriformis syndrome stretches can help you strengthen muscles and improve flexibility.

-In some cases, an ultrasound-guided corticosteroid injection may be helpful for relieving pain.
+In some cases, an ultrasound-guided corticosteroid injection may help relieve pain.
 For cases of severe pain, your doctor may recommend electrical stimulation of the muscles to block pain.

 Try these exercises to help address your condition: